 In 2013, Lyttelton Museum projected a slideshow of historic Lyttelton images in the window of Henry Trading as part of the Festival of Lights in mid-winter.

 This was the start of the museum's re-engagement with the community since the loss of a permanent exhibition space.
 We hope that the Festival of Lights slideshow will become a tradition but we're also finding opportunities to display our collection to the community in ways that are new to us.

+The following exhibitions are no longer available for viewing.
 If you missed any of the exhibitions, have a look around this page.

 Lyttelton by Rail